jdtonkin/tonkinlab/content/project/restoration/index.md

 +++
 # Project title.
-title = "Ecological networks in a changing world"
+title = "River restoration"

 # Date this page was created.
 date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "Ecological networks summary"
+summary = "We seek a better understanding of the drivers of restoration success to improve restoration practice in future. "

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`